Fake News Detection on News-Oriented Heterogeneous Information Networks through Hierarchical Graph Attention: Experiments

 \subsubsection{Experimental Setup}

-We are able to acquire the set of news article nodes which are the target nodes to conduct the classification.
+For the \textit{PolitiFact} dataset, we can acquire the set of news article nodes, which are the target nodes, to conduct the classification.
 The set of news article nodes are divided into 10 folds.
-Among them, 8 folds will be used as the training set and 1 fold will be used as the validation set.
+Among them, 8 folds will be used as the training set, and 1 fold will be used as the validation set.
 The remaining 1 fold is left as the testing set.
-In order to conduct sufficient experiments with the setting of the different numbers of training data, we further make use of 2, 4, 6, 8 of 8 folds as the training set respectively.
+In order to conduct sufficient experiments with the setting of the different numbers of training data, we further make use of 2, 4, 6, 8 of 8 folds as the training set, respectively.
 In this way, experiments will be conducted with training ratios $\theta \in \{20\%, 40\%, 60\%, 80\%\}$, and the testing ratio is fixed as 10\%.
 The fact-checking results corresponding to news articles are used as the ground truth for model learning and evaluation.
-The node contents are encoded by TF-IDF to work as the initial feature vector of each type of nodes.
-We won't make use of comprehensive fact-checking reports in our experiments.
+In order to fit the non-sequential models, we have to transform the input features of each type of node into a vector with a fixed length.
+We use \textit{TfidfVectorizer} in \textit{Sklearn} package to extract features.
+The dimensions of news articles, creators, and subjects' initial features are $3000$, $3109$, and $191$, respectively.
+We will not make use of comprehensive fact-checking reports in our experiments.
 We train models to work on both the multi-class classification task and the binary-class classification task.
 In the multi-class classification task, 6 kinds of different fack-checking results correspond to 6 classes.
 Meanwhile, in the binary-class classification, we group fact-checking results \{Pants on fire, False, Mostly False\} as a Fake class and group \{True, Mostly True, Half True\} as a Real class.
-Because our target is to detect fake news, we treat Fake class as the positive class and Real class as the negative class.
+Because our target is to detect fake news, we treat the Fake class as the positive class and the Real class as the negative class.
 In the binary-class classification task, we evaluate the results with Accuracy, Precision, Recall, and F1.
-Meanwhile, when the model works on the multi-class classification task, the performance is evaluated by Accuracy, Macro Precision, Macro Recall, and Macro F1 respectively.
+Meanwhile, when the model works on the multi-class classification task, the performance is evaluated by Accuracy, Macro Precision, Macro Recall, and Macro F1, respectively.

+For the \textit{BuzzFeed} dataset, it has only two types of labels: True and fake, which can be used directly.
+In this way, we can only test the binary-class classification task models on \textit{BuzzFeed}.
+The multi-class classification task will not be conducted on this dataset.
+The rest settings, including training\&testing sets and initial features extraction, are the same as the \textit{PolitiFact} dataset.